 Individual Risk Segment Underwriting Results - Our Individual Risk segment generated \$12.5 million of underwriting income in the second quarter of 2007, compared to incurring a \$9.3 million underwriting loss in the second quarter of 2006, an increase of \$21.8 million.
 The increase was primarily due to a decrease in the net claims and claim expenses and underwriting expenses.
 In the second quarter of 2007, our Individual Risk segment generated a net claims and claim expenses ratio of 57.7%, an underwriting expense ratio of 33.0% and a combined ratio of 90.7%, compared to 71.6%, 34.5% and 106.1%, respectively, in the second quarter of 2006.
-The current accident year net claims and claim expenses ratio of 64.8% for the quarter ended June 30, 2007 was 12.3 percentage points lower than the second quarter of 2007 than in the second quarter of 2006 as a result of a lower attritional loss ratio developing on a seasonal multi-peril crop program.
+The current accident year net claims and claim expenses ratio of 64.8% for the quarter ended June 30, 2007 was 12.3 percentage points lower than the second quarter of 2000 6.
+The decrease in this ratio was due primarily to lower net claims and claim expenses incurred in the second quarter of 2007 than in the second quarter of 2006 as a result of a lower attritional loss ratio developing on a seasonal multi-peril crop program.
 In addition, the 2006 accident year loss ratio was impacted by several large per risk losses within the Company's Individual Risk quota share business.
-Our Individual Risk prior year reserves experienced \$9.5 million of favorable development in the second quarter of 2007 compared to \$8.5 million of favorable development in the second quarter of 2006.
+Our Individual Risk prior year reserves experienced \$9.5 million of favorable development in the second quarter of 2007.